Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Beyond the destructiveHint annotation, the description adds that it fails safely on non-empty directories, returns JSON with removed paths, and supports dry-run for preview.
-Full behavioral context.
+Beyond the destructiveHint annotation, the description adds that it fails safely on non-empty directories and returns JSON with removed paths.
+It also mentions dry-run support, which is not covered by annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.